GPT-4o API Pricing Guide — May 2026

 For applications with mixed complexity, implement a model router that sends simple queries to GPT-4o mini and escalates complex ones to GPT-4o.
 A well-tuned router can handle 70-80% of requests with the mini model, reducing average costs by 60% or more.
 Use classification signals like query length, topic complexity, and required reasoning depth to make routing decisions.

 OpenAI's Batch API processes requests asynchronously within 24 hours and offers a 50% discount.
-For workloads like content generation, data extraction, or evaluation pipelines that do not require real-time responses, batch processing cuts GPT-4o costs to $2.50/$7.50 per million tokens, which is cheaper than Claude Sonnet's standard pricing.
+For workloads like content generation, data extraction, or evaluation pipelines that do not require real-time responses, batch processing cuts GPT-4o costs to $1.25/$5.00 per million tokens, making it one of the cheapest high-quality API options available.

 Additional optimizations include setting appropriate max_tokens limits to prevent unnecessarily long outputs, using system prompt caching where available, compressing context with summarization before sending to the API, and using function calling with structured outputs to reduce token waste from conversational filler in responses.